Hilton Head Dock Builders | Calibogue Dock Works Dock Construction Services Lowcountry Waterfront About Calibogue Dock Works Request a Dock Estimate

 We replaced it with concrete-encapsulated pilings, marine-grade aluminum framing, and composite decking over stainless connections.
 That dock will outlast the next three roofs on the house behind it.
 Both docks cost about the same.
 The first one used materials that weren't specified for saltwater.

-Calibogue Marine Construction builds docks, piers, boat lifts, and marine structures for Hilton Head Island and the surrounding Lowcountry.
+Calibogue Dock Works builds docks, piers, boat lifts, and marine structures for Hilton Head Island and the surrounding Lowcountry.
 Every project is designed for your waterfront's specific conditions: tidal exposure, wind classification, vessel requirements, and HOA standards.

 What Saltwater Does to a Dock